-Admission requirements and the application process depends on which graduate education program you are applying to.
+Admission requirements and the application process depend on the graduate education program you want to join.
 Please see the graduate admissions web page and the graduate education catalog for details about program specific requirements and application process.

 - Master's degree applicants must present an earned baccalaureate degree from an accredited college or institution acceptable to Manhattan College.
-Advanced Certificate applicants must present a master's degree from an accredited college or institution acceptable to Manhattan College. - In most cases, an undergraduate and/or graduate grade point average of 3.0 is required on a 4.0 scale. - GRE scores are required for some of the Special Education, Educational Leadership, and Instructional Design and Delivery programs.
-See specific program section of the catalog for more information. - Other factors will be considered for admission, including, but not necessarily limited to, relevant professional experience, a high grade point average in major field of study, scores on required standardized tests, post-baccalaureate grades, academic development beyond the baccalaureate degree and/or an interview with the program director. - Admission into a Graduate Education Program will be granted as a matriculated student, i.e., one seeking to fulfill the requirements of a master's degree or advanced certificate program. - Students who have earned a master's degree or who are pursuing a master's degree in one of the graduate education programs at Manhattan College and desire to seek admission into another graduate education program must file a new application with the Office of Graduate Admissions. - Applications for admission will be reviewed by the specific Program Director and the Dean of the School of Education and Health.
+Advanced Certificate applicants must present a master's degree from an accredited college or institution acceptable to Manhattan College. - In most cases, an undergraduate and/or graduate grade point average of 3.0 on a 4.0 scale is required - GRE scores are required for some of the Special Education and Educational Leadership programs.
+See specific program section of the catalog for more information. - Other factors will be considered for admission, including, but not necessarily limited to, relevant professional experience, a high grade point average in major field of study, scores on required standardized tests, post-baccalaureate grades, academic development beyond the baccalaureate degree and/or an interview with the program director. - Admission into a Graduate Education Program will be granted as a matriculated student, i.e., one seeking to fulfill the requirements of a master's degree or an advanced certificate program. - Students who have earned a master's degree or who are pursuing a master's degree in one of the graduate education programs at Manhattan College and who desire to seek admission into another graduate education program must apply to the new program through the Office of Graduate Admissions. - Applications for admission will be reviewed by the Director of the program and the Dean of the School of Education and Health.

-- Applicants to the School of Education and Health must apply through the ONLINE graduate application through Graduate Admissions. - Applications are accepted on a rolling basis and will be processed for the next possible application deadline. - Those interested in being considered for scholarships, grants, and graduate assistantships are recommended to apply prior to the suggested application deadline. - NON-MATRICULATED APPLICANTS: An applicant may be granted permission to take an approved graduate course on a non-matriculated basis or, in special cases, as an auditor.
-A non-matriculated student is one earning graduate credit for a specific course but not necessarily working for a degree.
-For example, the non-matriculated student may be interested in earning graduate credits, continuing education units, or completing CTLE hours to maintain certification or for other professional reasons.
+- Applicants to the School of Education and Health must apply through the ONLINE graduate application through Graduate Admissions. - Applications are accepted on a rolling basis and will be processed for the next possible application deadline. - Those interested in being considered for scholarships, grants, and graduate assistantships should apply prior to the suggested application deadline. - NON-MATRICULATED APPLICANTS: An applicant may be granted permission to take an approved graduate course on a non-matriculated basis or, in special cases, as an auditor.
+A non-matriculated student is earning graduate credit for a course but is not necessarily working toward a degree.
+For example, a non-matriculated student may be interested in earning graduate credits, continuing education units, or completing CTLE hours to maintain certification or for other professional reasons.
 For both non-matriculated and auditing students, tuition and fees are the same as for matriculated students.
-A non-matriculated student.
+A non-matriculation fee also applies.
 Students may not register for more than 12 credits as a non-matriculated student.
 Students who take graduate courses at Manhattan College on a non-matriculated basis and apply thereafter for admission to a graduate program as a matriculated student will be informed at the time of acceptance which courses may be applied to the desired degree or advanced certificate program.